 After a grueling four and one-half hour, four-vessel angiogram of the brain (he was awake the whole time) and a high resolution MRI, a few weeks later on August 17, 1999 Dr. Francel began the risky surgery assisted by neurosurgery resident Dr. Johnnie Honeycutt.
 They had reserved the whole day in the O.R. for the surgery.

 Many people were praying for Arnold, including Dr. Francel.
 I specifically asked him to pray for Arnold and his surgery before the big day.
 I thought, of all the people praying, I want his surgeon to pray.
 It is literally in his hands and God's.
 I have to smile at that thought now, because I know that request was unnecessary.
 He would have prayed anyway.

 Things got off to a worrisome start before Arnold got to the OR while he was being prepared for the surgery.
 I knew that he had to have an MRI within 24 hours of his surgery to have the up to date data needed to work with the computer during the surgery.
 As the time got closer for surgery I informed the medical workers prepping Arnold of the need for the MRI.
 The first time I mentioned it I guess they ignored me.
 I told them a time or two again and finally one person said maybe they should call Dr. Francel at home as he wasn't there yet.
 That set things into high speed and before long he had the required MRI which took about 45 minutes.

 Next, the technician hooking him up to the machines said to another person in the OR, "We have to get another machine!
 This one isn't working right!
 His pulse is way too low."
-Then Arnold told him, "don't worry, I am a runner and my pulse is always really low."
+Then Arnold told her, "don't worry, I am a runner and my pulse is always really low."
 His blood pressure was also pretty low which was normal for Arnold.
 The technician calmed down and got him hooked up correctly.